tRENDS IN cOMPUTING

 i can speak from ground zero regarding the history and lack of cell phone insecurity. i was there, in the early 80's, in a non-smoke filled room at the EIA headquarters in Washington DC, trying to fix the problem before it became one.

-TR-45.1 group, I'll never forget how i was told (along with colleague Bob Jesse) or rather scolded, by
+never forget how i was told (along with colleague Bob Jesse) or

 The TR-45.1 committee just didn't see security as being a problem or an issue worth triffeling with -- thinking that the IS-3 CELLULAR SYSTEM MOBILE STATION - LAND STATION COMPATABILITY SPECIFICATION as it was known at the time -- was just fine with its Electronic Serial Number (ESN) security and the spec surely didn't need to be changed for the sake of "better security".